canyalccn/proxy-ns/README.md

 It then:

 - Connects this namespace to the host using a veth pair
-- Routes `tun2socks` traffic to your SOCKS5 proxy running in the host namespace
+- Routes all `tun2socks` traffic to your SOCKS5 proxy running in the host namespace

----

 ## Setup